mehulagg/gitlab/doc/operations/incident_management/integrations.md

 1. Navigate to **Settings > Operations** in your project.
 1. Click **Alert integrations** to expand the section.
 1. Click the **{settings}** settings icon on the right side of the integration in [the list](#integrations-list).
-1. Open **Send test alert** tab clicking on it.
+1. Select the **Send test alert** tab to open it.
-1. Enter a tes payload in the payload field (valid JSON is required).
+1. Enter a test payload in the payload field (valid JSON is required).
 1. Click **Send**.

 GitLab displays an error or success message, depending on the outcome of your test.